shajiakhan/lab-docs/tasks/openstack/launch-ubuntu-instance.md

       * Select flavor `m1.small` (click Up Arrow next to it) unless specified otherwise by your instructor.
 This flavor will allot 1 virtual CPU, 1GB RAM, and 10GB of hard disk space to your instance.
       * Click Next
    * On the Networks tab:
-      * Select the network you are launching this instance on; from the "Available" section and move it to the Allocated section by clicking on the Up Arrow next to your network (e.g., ssoid-net)
+      * Select the network you are launching this instance on; from the "Available" section and move it to the Allocated section by clicking on the Up Arrow next to your network (e.g., `ssoid-lab6`)
    * On the Network Ports tab:
       * Skip this section (in most cases, unless you need it)
    * On the Security Groups tab:
-      * Select the security group you created or choose Default if your instructor did not specify any requirements.
+      * Select the security group you created or choose `Default` if your instructor did not specify any requirements.
 The "Default" security group will likely already be selected under "Allocated".
 If you need a different security group, click on the Down Arrow next to Default to remove it from Allocated section and assign a different one.
 If another security group is not present in the list, you'll have to cancel wizard, create it first, and then start launch instance wizard again.
    * On the Key Pair tab:
       * Select the Key Pair you created and move to Allocated by clicking on the Up Arrow.
    * **Optional**: Configuration tab